mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

+* IN PROGRESS: write tests for DocPub
+	* create functions in the app for the things I want to test and then just invoke those vs. re-creating basic functionality

 * TEST: switching `settings_private` from mccdocpub to mccdata on test server
+	* initially failed

 * TK: purge process for deleting PDFs from S3 after uploaded to document cloud
 	* then have DocPub file fields then point to the PDF on DocumentCloud.org?